sven-cork/toe-tac-tic/README.md

   ![Flowchart image](/assets/images/flowchart.png)

-## Technologies Utilised
+## Technologies Used
+  ### Languages
+  - Toe Tac Tic was written in Python.

+  ### Packages
-- [Fontawesome](https://fontawesome.com/) was used for green check marks, red "x" marks and social media icons in the Footer.
+  - [Termcolor:](https://pypi.org/project/termcolor/) was used to color the gameboard.
-- Preview.app for macOS was used to re-size images used with Love Art.
+  - [Random:](https://docs.python.org/3/library/random.html) was used to generate random number for computer.

+  ### Development Environment, Version Control and Deployment/Storage

-- [GitPod](https://gitpod.io/) was used to code HTML, CSS and.
+  - [Gitpod:](https://gitpod.io/workspaces) was used for writing the game code and push to GitHub for hosting
+  - GitHub
+  - Heroku
+  - Lucidchart
+  - PEP8

 ## Testing